Question

 In philosophy, ethical dilemmas, also called ethical paradoxes or moral dilemmas, are situations in which a person stands under two or more conflicting moral requirements, none of which overrides the other.
 An ethical dilemma is a situation in which every available choice is wrong or inconsistent with accepted ethical guidelines.
 For example, the choice faced by the nation to impose lockdown in COVID times or not was an ethical dilemma.
 No lockdown meant more loss of lives and lockdown meant economic downturn which ultimately also impacted livelihood and lives of people.

-Which of the following is a Regional Party of Karnataka?
+Which of the following statements is definitely false?